Lifetimes, origins, and references

 The Mojo compiler includes a lifetime checker, a compiler pass that analyzes dataflow through your program.
-It identifies when variables are valid and inserts destructor calls when a value's lifetime ends.
+It identifies when variables are valid and inserts destructor calls when a variable's lifetime ends.

 - Can the value be mutated using this reference?